HEmile/storchastic/docs/source/intro.informal.rst

 Decreasing the variance of this estimator is a very active research area, as lower-variance estimators generally require fewer samples to train the agent.
 This is often done using so-called "actor-critic" algorithms, that reduce the variance of the policy gradient estimator using a critic which predicts how good an action is relative to other possible actions.
-Other recent algorithms make use of reparameterization to make use of the gradient of the critic :cite:`haarnoja2018soft,lillicrap2015continuous`.
+Other recent algorithms employ the pathwise derivative to make use of the gradient of the critic :cite:`haarnoja2018soft,lillicrap2015continuous`.
 There is active work on generalizing these ideas to stochastic computation graphs :cite:`weber2019credit`.

 ..